 The steps and stages of a Texas divorce

-The first step to begin a divorce in Texas is to file an original divorce petition.
+The first step to beginning a divorce in Texas is to file an original divorce petition.
 This original petition for divorce covers the basics of your case: the parties involved, the names of your children and their ages, why you are filing for divorce, whether or not any fault grounds are being cited as well as your position on community property division.
 These are the basics of your case.
 Ann will act as the road map for you and your attorney as your case begins.
 An original divorce petition can continually be revised as an amended petition for divorce later in the case, but you must file an initial petition to start the divorce.

-The original divorce petition is often filed alongside notice of hearing wherein you request a hearing date for temporary orders.
+The original divorce petition is often filed alongside a notice of hearing wherein you request a hearing date for temporary orders.
 A temporary orders hearing will cover the basic ground rules of your case if you and your spouse cannot agree on them yourselves.
 Issues like dividing custody for the duration of your divorce, deciding who will remain in the marital home and who must find another place to live, how to divide up bills for the house and the children, as well as issues regarding spousal support and child support.
 Much of the time, you and your spouse will be able to settle these issues for yourself and temporary orders mediation, but if you cannot, the judge will assign a hearing date for your case.

 Once these documents have been filed with the court clerk where your case will be heard, they must then be served upon your spouse.
 There are two methods to doing this.
 The first method would be to have a private process server pick up the documents and submit them in person to your spouse.
 The other approach would be to have a constable or other law enforcement officer pick up the papers and do the same.
 A citation will be included with the original petition for divorce and any other filed documents; the process server or police officer will fill that out once the service is affected.
 The citation will be returned to the court and maintained in your file.